-As outlined in the INSTO Framework, all member observatories are required to measure at least to some extent all nine of the defined issue areas.
+As outlined in the INSTO Framework, all member observatories are required to measure at least to some extent all eleven of the defined issue areas.
 However, having met the requirement of basic monitoring of all issue areas, observatories are absolutely able to focus their efforts on specific themes.
 Due to the fact that most often, monitoring cannot be done extensively right at the beginning and needs, priorities and available resources vary across destinations, most observatories focus automatically on specific issue areas.
 This makes them unique and builds important expertise that can be shared.
-For new observatories that do not measure all nine issue areas right from the beginning, an adjustment period has been defined by INSTO, hence making it possible for destinations to join while in the process of achieving this objective.
+For new observatories that do not measure all eleven issue areas right from the beginning, an adjustment period has been defined by INSTO, hence making it possible for destinations to join while in the process of achieving this objective.

 Traditionally, observatories are established focusing only on one specific destination within a country.
 This may be at the municipal, district or state level.
 Both rural and urban destinations are members of the network.
 While it is certainly possible to establish a trans-national observatory and there are several opportunities connected to such an initiative, it has to be remembered that the wider scope of the project will involve a larger range of stakeholders, making the processes much more complex and lengthy (e.g., when establishing the Local Working Group, keeping a continuous engagement of all actors; coordinating data gathering, analysis and reporting; financial distribution; strategic interests; etc.) in comparison to establishing an observatory with smaller dimensions.